Hare and Snail Adventures.

-As a child, I used to carry the little Collin's Gems books, which were good for identification, but unless you were a good reader, not much use for anything else.
-I wanted to try and convey to my children the answers to their questions.
+As a child, I used to carry the little Collin's Gems books, which was great for identification, if one was a good reader, I wanted to try and convey to my children the answers to their questions.

-Hare and Snail originally began as two snails, a mummy and a child.
-Later, mummy snail became a cat (as we had cats by then) but cats are predators and don't have a great deal of interest in the garden, unless it's found a shrew, or a mouse and our cat ran away from spiders!
+Hare and Snail originally began as two snails, a mother and a child.
+Later, mother snail became a cat (as we had cats by then) but cats are predators and don't have a great deal of interest in the garden, unless it's a shrew, or a mouse and our cat ran away from spiders!
 When we had rabbits, and I was able to sketch from them, the cat became a rabbit.
-It wasn't until much later, in fact, once the children had grown up, Rabbit became a Hare.
+It wasn't until much later, in fact, once the children had grown up, the rabbit became a hare.

 I began using Hare as opposed to Rabbit because although they are crepuscular like rabbits, they live above the ground.
 They are not quite as flighty as rabbits, hares don't over populate (where there's one, the chances are, there will be a dozen others.
 Also, hares have an air of mysticism.

 Hares are said to symbolise fertility, creation, new beginnings, solitude and focus.
 They are strong, masters of camouflage and clever.
 As I looked around the internet for affirmation of my understanding, I also discovered that people who feel close to hares are often artistic, sensitive and untame-able (though some have tried!).

 The snail also has it's own symbolism, of patience, evolution and healing.